GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_solve.rst

 **x2sys_solve** will use the supplied crossover information to solve for systematic corrections that can then be applied per track to improve data quality.
-Several systematic corrections can be solved for using a least-squares approach.
+Seven different systematic corrections can be solved for using a least-squares approach.
 Note: Only one data column can be processed at the time.